umbraco/UmbracoDocs/Development-Guidelines/breaking-changes.md

 ## Dependencies

-If a c# or JavaScript dependency is added or removed from the codebase, nuget package or exported release zip file, this is not considered a breaking change.
-We will mark this as "breaking" in the release notes to indicate the users that a dependency has changed.
-In the circumstance that a dependency is removed, it may be required that if you also require the removed dependency that you manually add it to your own project.
+If a c# or JavaScript dependency is added or removed from the code base, a nuget package or the exported release zip file, it is not considered a breaking change.
+However, we will mark this as "breaking" in the release notes to indicate to the users that a dependency has changed.
+In the circumstance that a dependency is removed, you may have to manually add it to your own project if you depend on it.

 ## API Design